icd2k3/portfolio/README.md

 This is my personal portfolio site and my first project built with AngularJS.
-It features a grid of cubes that rotate at random intervals to reveal different project screenshots.
+It features a responsive grid of cubes that rotate at random intervals to reveal different project screenshots.
 I'm always up for learning and collaboration so if you have any suggestions about ways I could improve this site please contact me at me@justin-schrader.com or commit to this repo.
 Thanks for checking it out.

 Notes:
 This site is still a work in progress.
 More fixes and optimizations are on the way. (see "needs a-fixin" below)